-Cash book maintained to record small expenses is called: An Introduction
+Cash book maintained to record small expenses is called: Understanding the Importance(2024,updated)

 In the realm of business finance, maintaining accurate records is a cornerstone for success.
 Among the various financial records, one that often goes unnoticed but plays a crucial role is the ‘Petty Cash Book’.
 This article aims to shed light on what a Petty Cash Book is, its significance, and how it is effectively used to record small, incidental expenses in a business setting.